 Background

 Wiener Illustrierte Zeitung was an illustrated weekly that was published every Saturday.
-The first issue appeared on 19 Desember 1914.
+The first issue appeared on 19 December 1914.
 The magazine continued to the end of 1916, altogether 107 issues.
 In the address book of 1917 the paper is not listed.
 The emphasis was on pictures from the war, celebrities, and patriotic propaganda, and the photos were for that time of good quality.

 The paper was published by Gesellschaft für grafische Industrie, located in the city district of Mariahilf (VI.
 Bezirk) near the centre of Vienna.